hyphacoop/cosmos-genesis-tinkerer/README.md

 * Increasing validator power
 * Increasing delegator stake to a validator

-Full documentation for the module can be accessed with `pydoc cosmos_genesis_tinker`.

 ⚠️ This project is in active development.

 ## Setup